-What will happen if I get allocated to the normal care group?
+What will happen if I get allocated to the standard care group?

 What will happen if I get allocated to the supported weight loss group?

-You will have phone (or video) consultations with a dedicated dietitian weekly.
-They will support you in following the diet.
+You will have phone or video consultations with a dietitian weekly.
+They will support you to follow the diet and keep you motivated.

-You will start the diet as soon as possible after you get allocated to the group and finish it 2 days before your surgery.
-On average, this period will be about 3 weeks.
-However, it may be longer depending upon the time of your surgery.
-In the unlikely event that your surgery is scheduled in 7 weeks’ time or more, you will stop the diet when you lose at least 15% of your weight.
+You will start the diet as soon as possible after you get allocated to the group and finish it the day before your surgery.
+This will be about 3-4 weeks, or longer depending on the date of your surgery.

 Every day, you will eat only 4 nutritious products.
-You can choose from a variety of soups and shakes.
-You can mix and match them in any combination you like.
+You can choose from a variety of soups and shakes for each meal.